 For NGA audio streams:

 “Premixed”: the Supplementary Audio content is pre-mixed by the broadcaster with the Normal audio content.
-Although the Premixed Supplementary audio is a self-standing audio element, its multiplexed into the same audio elementary stream/PID as the Normal audio element.
+Although the Premixed Supplementary audio is a self-standing audio element/substream, its multiplexed into the same audio elementary stream/PID as the Normal audio element.
 Inside the IRD, the NGA decoder selects the desired element for decoding.